Phone: 817-697-4038 Fax: 877-409-3962

 What is an Elbow Sprain?

 Elbow sprains include a category of injuries to the ligaments around the elbow joint.
 Injuries usually occur when a patient bends or twists the arm quickly or forcibly.
-Common causes of elbow sprains include falls onto an outstretched hand, direct impact to the elbow, or twisting motions that put excessive stress on the ligaments.
-Sports activities, such as contact sports or those involving repetitive overhead movements, can also increase the risk of elbow sprains.
+Moreover, common causes of elbow sprains include falls onto an outstretched hand, direct impact to the elbow, or twisting motions that put excessive stress on the ligaments.
+Additionally, sports activities, such as contact sports or those involving repetitive overhead movements, can also increase the risk of elbow sprains.
 Contrast with Elbow Overuse Injuries, occur over longer periods of time due to repeated strenuous use.

 The ligaments in the elbow connect the upper arm bone and the pair of bones that make up the forearm (the radius and ulna).
 All of which connect to the elbow joint.
-Pulled or torn ligaments can cause extreme pain that limits the ability to move the elbow.
+Moreover, pulled or torn ligaments can cause extreme pain that limits the ability to move the elbow.

 Indication Of An Elbow Sprain

 Symptoms of an elbow sprain include pain, swelling, tenderness, and limited range of motion.
-The joint may feel unstable or “loose,” and there may be difficulty in gripping or performing activities that involve bending or straightening the elbow.
-The severity of an elbow sprain can vary, ranging from mild stretching of the ligaments to partial or complete tears.
+Additionally, the joint may feel unstable or “loose,” and there may be difficulty in gripping or performing activities that involve bending or straightening the elbow.
+Furthermore, the severity of an elbow sprain can vary, ranging from mild stretching of the ligaments to partial or complete tears.

 Elbow sprains can be categorized into different grades based on the severity of the injury: